thelia-modules/SoColissimo/README.md

 -----------
 First, go to your back office, tab Modules, and activate the module SoColissimo.
 Then go to Socolissimo configure page, tab "Configure SoColissimo" and enter your Socolissimo id and password.
+To import exported files in Expeditor INET, you need the file THELIA_INET.FMT, that is in the archive.

 Integration
 -----------